Skip to main content

 2. Pre-Climax sequence doesn't pack a punch: In the lead up to the finale, Y.D.
 Raju convinces the antagonist and his gang members that they are being ambushed.
 This leads to a melee, where several of the gang members perish.
 A lot of humor can be extracted out of misdirection and escalating tension but this sequence turns out way too chaotic and childish to deliver any serious laughs.
 Plus we also have a couple of wasted cameos from Prithviraj and Ananth Sriram

 3. Unnecessary sidebar in the climax: This was one film which didn't need a message to be force fit into it.
 But we have that too.
-Sarvadaman Banerjee's character is needlessly thrusted into the proceedings and a sub-plot is woven around him only for it to take centre stage just when the movie is on the home stretch.
+Sarvadaman Banerjee's character is needlessly thrusted into the proceedings and a sub-plot is woven around him only for it to take centre stage just when the movie was on the home stretch

 All in all, despite some commendable self deprecatory humor targeting Y.D.
 Raju, Sankranthiki Vasthunnam isn't as funny or engaging as Anil Ravipudi's earlier works.
 Catch it only if you have nothing else to do.